 What kind of insurance does a handyman need in Virginia?

-You likely need small business or self-employed handyman insurance to protect your business.
-The following types of insurance are highly recommended for professionals in this industry.
+Small business or self-employed handyman insurance can help protect your business.
+The following types of Virginia business insurance are available for professionals in this industry.

 Workers’ Compensation insurance

-All Virginia contractors with more than two employees (including subcontractors) must have workers’ compensation insurance.10 Most handypeople get this insurance so they’ll have wage protection and other benefits if injuries occur on the job.
+All Virginia contractors with more than two employees (including subcontractors) must have workers’ compensation insurance.10 This coverage can help provide wage protection and other benefits if injuries occur on the job.

 General Liability insurance